-Most fortunately, Mrs. Rose Blumkin, a wealthy Omaha business woman, purchased it from Creighton University and completely restored the theatre to its original opulence.
-The theatre reopened as the the Rose Blumkin Peforming Arts Center, after its saviour.
+Most fortunately, Mrs. Rose Blumkin, a wealthy Omaha businesswoman, purchased it from Creighton University and completely restored the theatre to its original opulence.
+The theatre reopened as the Rose Blumkin Performing Arts Center, after its saviour.

 The theatre is now listed in the National Register of Historic Places.